Raines Station and Barry Mercantile | Crisp County, GA | c. 1890-1900

 One of Isaiah and Nancy’s sons, Loron Williams, was born near here in Crisp County, GA in 1889, and thanks to his hard work and family’s affluence, was able to attend Medical School in Atlanta in the 1910s.

-Sometime in the 1960s, this branch of rail line was ripped up and by the 1970s, the old mercantile shuttered its doors for good, donating the interior goods to a local agricultural college.
-Ethel Spears passed away in 1976 and her husband John Spears in 1985.
+Sometime in the 1960s, this branch of the rail line was ripped up although traces of the tracks can still be seen out front.
+By the 1970s, the old mercantile shuttered its doors for good, donating the interior goods to a local agricultural college.
+Ethel Spears passed away in 1976 and her husband, John Spears, in 1985.

 Memories from Locals